andyfitzsuse/andyfitz.github.io/story.md

 ## 1980's technology = the future
 * I was born, and still highly regard this decision
+* Computers were ever present in the family home. from only-orange or green screens to the marvellous CGA and tractor paper.
+Back when the printscreen button did that.
 * My father attended Siggraph in North America and took the family along.
 I was at an age where computer graphics were it.
 * Got stuck in a lift with my brother in Vancouver
 * Skied backwards down hill in Canada